opendevshop/devshop/src/DevShop/Component/ComposerCommon/README.md

 Tools
 -----

-### GitRepositoryAwareTrait
+### RepositoryAwareTrait

-A PHP Trait that gives any class awareness of the Git Repository it resides in.
+A PHP Trait that gives any class awareness of the Git Repository it resides in using the PHP Stream Wrapper for Git from https://github.com/teqneers/PHP-Stream-Wrapper-for-Git.

 Resources
 ---------